 Charge

-The Undergraduate Learning Supports Implementation Committee is responsible for strategically enhancing George Mason’s academic support services to better serve students.
-Building on the recommendations of the Undergraduate Learner Support Task Force, the committee will develop a comprehensive implementation plan for an Undergraduate Learning Supports Center that:
+The Undergraduate Learning Supports Implementation Task Force is responsible for strategically enhancing George Mason’s academic support services to better serve students.
+The task force is charged with developing a comprehensive implementation plan for an Undergraduate Learning Supports Center that:

-By creating a clear and actionable plan, the committee will position George Mason’s academic support services to be more effective, cohesive, and student focused.
+By creating a clear and actionable plan, the task force will position George Mason’s academic support services to be more effective, cohesive, and student focused.

 Timeline